 Tribunal support service volunteer

-Our tribunal support service volunteers provide individual casework support for tribunal appeals on behalf of children and young people with special educational needs and disabilities.
-Our tribunal support service line volunteers work remotely and support cases in their local area.
+Our tribunal support service volunteers provide individual casework support for tribunal appeals on behalf of children and young people with SEND.
+No specific qualifications or experience is necessary as full training and support will be given.
+However, a genuine concern for helping get the right education for children with special educational needs and disabilities is essential.

 Could this be you?

 We are looking for committed people who:

 - Can give at least 16 hours each month to volunteer for the next two years

 - Have a genuine concern for helping get the right education for children with special educational needs and disabilities.

 - Are organised